Robpol86/robpol86.com/docs/root_certificate_authority.rst

 .. note::
     The large command involving "openssl enc" will prompt you for a password.
 You'll only use this password once when you decrypt the data on the receiving computer in the next section.
+I use this command to generate a random password 15 to 25 characters long: ``openssl rand -base64 45 |cut -c -$((15+RANDOM%11))``

 .. code-block:: bash